Hip Revision Surgery in Birmingham

 On the femoral side, longer cementless revision stems bypass areas of bone deficiency to achieve fixation in healthy diaphyseal bone.
 Modular stems allow independent adjustment of length, offset and version.
 In cases of severe proximal femoral bone loss, a proximal femoral replacement (megaprosthesis) may be required.

 On the acetabular side, revision cups with multiple screw fixation options address cavitary defects.
 Metal augments fill contained defects and restore the normal centre of rotation.
 Cages or trabecular metal constructs are used for more severe column deficiency.
 A dual mobility cup is routinely considered to reduce the elevated dislocation risk inherent in revision surgery.
+Complex socket reconstruction, including custom implants for pelvic discontinuity, is covered on the acetabular revision surgery page.

 Revision Surgery in Birmingham